webplatform/docs/tutorials/javascript_best_practices/index.md

 Calling <code>myNameSpace.set()</code> will now invoke the <code>change()</code> method.

-If you don’t need any of your variables or functions to be available to the outside, simply wrap the whole construct in another set of parentheses to execute it without assigning any name to it:
+If you do not need any of your variables or functions to be available to the outside, simply wrap the whole construct in another set of parentheses to execute it without assigning any name to it:

 <pre>(function(){
   var current = null;